wp-plugins/custom-metadata/readme.txt

 The API is similar to that used for registering custom post types and taxonomies so it should be familiar territory.

+**NOTE**: The plugin now requires WordPress 3.3+ (chiefly for the wysiwyg & datepicker fields)

 Like what you see?
 Want more field types and features added?
-[Get in touch](mailto:batmoo@gmail.com)
+[Get in touch](mailto:tech@stresslimitdesign.com) or [contribute on github](https://github.com/jkudish/custom-metadata)

 > *See "Other Notes" section for usage information*